bonitasoft/bonita-doc/md/performance-tuning.md

 * **Apache Tomcat** `maxThreads` set in _`Tomcat_folder`_`/conf/server.xml`.
      Default value 200\.
      See the [Tomcat documentation](http://tomcat.apache.org/tomcat-7.0-doc/) for information about the `maxThreads` parameter.
-* **Red Hat Wildfly** : add the attributes `io-threads="10"` and `task-max-threads="200"` in the _default_ *worker* element in the io subdomain in `<WILDFLY_HOME>/standalone/configuration/standalone.xml`.
+* **Red Hat WildFly** : add the attributes `io-threads="10"` and `task-max-threads="200"` in the _default_ *worker* element in the io subdomain in `<WILDFLY_HOME>/standalone/configuration/standalone.xml`.
      The Wildlfy administrator guide lacks some information about advanced worker configuration.
-Undertow (Wildfly web service handler) relies on the [XNIO API](http://docs.jboss.org/xnio/3.0/api/org/xnio/Options.html) for creating Worker threads.
+Undertow (WildFly web service handler) relies on the [XNIO API](http://docs.jboss.org/xnio/3.0/api/org/xnio/Options.html) for creating Worker threads.
 See [IO Worker configuration for Undertow](https://developer.jboss.org/thread/241230?start=0&tstart=0) for information about worker configuration.

 <a id="work_service"/>